 What is a typical day at camp like?

 Each day at camp is full of fun, exciting activities.
-Campers primarily rotate through the schedule with other campers from their bunk – Older campers primarily opt into interest-based programs throughout the day.
-Every day, campers get to do swimming or boating, sports (including basketball, tennis, archery, volleyball, soccer, etc.), a Judaic activity with clergy and/or educators, electives (such as horseback riding, waterskiing, drama, sailing, cooking, art, sports, nature, etc.), learn Hebrew, sing in song sessions and worship services.
-Throughout their session at camp, campers also have the opportunity to try the Alpine Tower Challenge Course (including a zip line, high ropes course, and 55-foot climbing tower), play games, participate in the creative arts, build campfires, relax, celebrate Shabbat, and make lifelong friendships.
+Younger campers primarily rotate through the schedule with other campers from their bunk – Older campers primarily opt into interest-based programs throughout the day.
+Every day, campers get to do swimming or boating, play sports (including basketball, tennis, archery, volleyball, soccer, etc.), a Judaic activity with clergy and/or educators, choose electives (such as drama, sailing, cooking, art, sports, nature, etc.), learn Hebrew, sing in song sessions and worship services.
+Throughout their session at camp, campers also have the opportunity to try the Alpine Tower Challenge Course (including a zip line, high ropes course, and 55-foot climbing tower), go horseback riding, go tubing on our lake, celebrate Shabbat, and make lifelong friendships.
 For a typical Camp schedule, click here.

 What is the main difference between Kallah and Tzofim?